nunorc/astromlp-app/README.md

 ## Acknowledgments

-Thank you to Dr. Andrew Humphrey for the discussions that helped improve this work.
+Thank you to Dr. Andrew Humphrey for helping spawning this project and his contributions that helped improve this work.